ankurcha/RepData_PeerAssessment2/PA2_template.md

 1. All Rows that do not contain a value for PROPDMG,CROPDMG,FATALITIES, or INJURIES were removed
 2. Row's with bad EXP values (valid are "", K,M,B) for crop and property damage were removed
 3. If there are rows where property damage or crop damage are above 0 but there is no scale value(EXP), the EXP value is imputed to be "K".
 This could lead to under reported damage estimates
 4. Two new rows are imputed for the crop and property damage based on the value and the EXP.
-So for example a vaule of 5 with and EXP of M would be imputed in a new row to equal 5,000,000.
+So for example a value of 5 with and EXP of M would be imputed in a new row to equal 5,000,000.
 5. Rows that seem to contain summary data that may lead to double counting were removed.
 These include rows where the EVTYPE contained "Summary", "Record", or "Month"
 6. A new EVTYPE call "OTHER" was added to allow for collation of events that do not seem to align to any of the EVTYPEs as defined on Page 6 of the [NATIONAL WEATHER SERVICE INSTRUCTION 10-1605](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf)
-7. The remainder of the EVTYPE were aligned to the values contained within the aformentioned document, based on the descriptions of each EVTYPE.
+7. The remainder of the EVTYPE were aligned to the values contained within the aforementioned document, based on the descriptions of each EVTYPE.

 ```r